 Want a simple, single-page website to promote an upcoming event?
 A multipage, database-driven blog?
 An e-commerce site?
 How about starting your design based on the design of another site on the web that you admire and adapting it to your needs?
 Or starting with a template that (unlike a Wordpress template) can be completely customized in every regard?
 Or better yet, how about a completely original design, starting from a completely blank slate, based on your own unique needs and vision?
 I can do any of these things for you.

+SEO starts with the design of your website.
+Having a designer who can create a trendy site that can’t rank in Google does not do one much good.
 I am one of the few web designer/developers anywhere who is also an expert at SEO.
 Do you need proof?
 In addition to my work as a multimedia designer, I lead jazz bands in New York City and promote them via my self-designed website “New York Jazz Bands,” (featured by Adobe as an Adobe Muse “Site of the Day”).
 Want to see how it ranks on Google?
 Here are some screenshots of relevant keyword searches on Google that highlight the ranking of my Google Adwords Ads, my organic rankings, and the visibility of my site‘s Google Knowledge Panel.
 Each of those were optimized by me to appear on the top of page one of Google.
 What this means: in addition to designing your site, I can help you get it seen.